 Denis completed his Private Pilot License & Instructor Rating at Cooking Lake Aviation.
-He is still actively involved in Instructing at the school when he isn’t flying the Pilatus.
 His favourite part about Instructing is the excitement from his students when they get signed off as licensed pilots.
 It’s his way of contributing to making a dream come true for many people!

 Dean completed his Commercial Pilot License, Multi Engine & Instrument Rating at Cooking Lake Aviation.
 He then went on to complete his Instructor rating & has now Instructed at CLA for the last 3 years.
 He taught many of the students who are now Instructors at the school today their private & commercial licenses.

 Dean still has a part time role at CLA & is still actively involved in Instructing.
 If you see him around & have any questions, don’t hesitate to ask!

 Jeremy Sam, First Officer, King Air 350, Carson Air